SFDC-Assets/SFDX-Embedded-Flow-Example/README.md

 ![Status](https://img.shields.io/badge/status-In%20Development-yellow)

-<h1 align="center">Salesforce Platform - External Embedded Flows</h1>
+<h1 align="center">Salesforce Platform - External Embedded Flows With Variable Pass-Through</h1>
 <p align="center">Lightning Outta This World</p>

 This repo contains a practical example of a working embedded flow, which can be integrated into any non-Salesforce external website and allow visitors of a website or app to interact with Salesforce without logging into it or otherwise accessing it.

-This particular feature has a number of super useful applications, and it's a lesser-known aspect of the digital engagement and Service Cloud side of our Customer 360 Platform
+This particular feature has a number of super useful applications, and it's a lesser-known aspect of the digital engagement and Service Cloud side of our Customer 360 Platform.

+We've also taken the implementation one step further by allowing the user to pass in an arbitrary value to the flow from the external app using a simple URL query parameter.

 ## Use Case